Xtra-Computing/Awesome-Literature-ILoGs/README.md

 For a more comprehensive overview of imbalanced learning on various data, please refer to Github Repository [Awesome-Imbalanced-Learning](https://github.com/yanliang3612/awesome-imbalanced-learning-on-geometric-and-graphs).

-Note that, the order of papers in each category may not follow the time order, and they generally have the same order that is illustrated in our survey.
+Please be aware that the order of papers within each category may not strictly adhere to chronological sequence; instead, it generally aligns with the structure presented in our survey.

 # Outline